Kiongo-Bob/Water_quality_project/README.md

 # Water_quality_project
-In this project I try to understand features used to assess the portability of water.
+In this project I try measure the resistance of water in order to calculate its conductivity.
+I intend to quantify the minerals dissolved in water.